yingling-group/flory_fox_scraper/README.md

 * Polymer Name
 * PID
 * Tg Max OLS Estimate in K
-* Tg Max 95% Confidence Interval OLS Estimate
+* Tg Max +/- 2 sigma Interval
 * K OLS Estimate in K mol/g
-* K 95% Confidence Interval OLS Estimate
+* K +/- 2 sigma Interval
 * Number of Data Points Used for OLS Fit
 * Square Root of OLS Error Variance Estimate (sigma)
 * OLS Covariance Matrix (V)

+PNG file plotting fit, data, and residuals for each polymer class is saved to a dedicated directory.